sarahalang/alchemical-dictionaries/README.md

 ---

-# The Alchemical Dictionaries repository and its contents
+# The Alchemical Dictionaries repository & its contents

 ## Overview
 Because alchemical terminology is so confusing both historical and modern readers turned to dictionaries.